kopickik/crooked-spine/README.md

 2. add 2 inputs to the form

    - numerical input with label "How much I like programming"
-   - textual input with label "Ways in which I like programming"
+   - text input with label "Ways in which I like programming"

 3. make the "Ways in which I like programming" input required